This Protein Cookie Recipe is an easy homemade high-protein recipe to eat as a post-workout snack or breakfast.

 All you need to make these crunchy, protein-loaded cookies are:

 - Plant-based Protein Powder – I used vanilla pea protein powder.
 Since my protein powder contains vanilla flavor, I didn’t add any vanilla extract to the recipe.
-However, if you are using plain protein powder, I recommend adding 1 teaspoon vanilla extract along with the wet ingredients.
+However, if you are using plain protein powder, I recommend adding 1 teaspoon of vanilla extract along with the wet ingredients.

 - Almond Flour – these are vegan, gluten-free protein cookies, and I choose to use almond flour as a low-carb, high protein flour.
 Another option is to use homemade oat flour.